 - 3 free-range eggs

-- Pinch of salt
+- A pinch of salt

 - 2 medium ripe bananas, peeled and broken into pieces

-- 1 tsp vanilla extract or essence
+- 1 teaspoon vanilla extract or essence

-- 2 1/2 tbsp coconut oil
+- 3 tablespoons coconut oil

-- 2 tbsps desiccated coconut
+- 2 tablespoons desiccated coconut

-- 1 tsp cinnamon powder
+- 1 teaspoon cinnamon powder

-- Pinch of nutmeg (optional)
+- A pinch of nutmeg (optional)

-- 3 tbsp walnuts, chopped
+- 1/4 cup walnuts, chopped

-- 5–6 dried apricots, chopped up
+- 5–6 dried apricots, chopped

 - Preheat oven to 170°C (345°F).
 Brush a loaf tin with coconut oil and line the bottom with non-stick baking paper.

 - Bake for 45-50 minutes on the middle shelf.
-Insert a bamboo skewer into the centre to see if it comes out dry, in which case it’s done.
+Insert a bamboo skewer or a knife into the centre to see if it comes out dry, in which case it’s done.
 Remove from the oven and let it cool for 5–10 minutes before removing from the tin.
 Cover with a towel if leaving overnight.
 Serve as is or toast and smother with some butter.